discos/srt-single-dish-tools/docs/scripts/cli.rst

       -c CONFIG, --config CONFIG
                             Config file
       --refilt              Re-run the scan filtering
-      --altaz               Do images in Az-El coordinates (deprecated in favor of --frame altaz) --sub                 Subtract the baseline from single scans --interactive         Open the interactive display
+      --altaz               Do images in Az-El coordinates (deprecated in favor of --frame altaz)
+      --sub                 Subtract the baseline from single scans --interactive         Open the interactive display
-      --calibrate CALIBRATE
+      --crosses-only        Only save cross scan results (no images) --calibrate CALIBRATE
                             Calibration file
       --nofilt              Do not filter noisy channels
       -g, --global-fit      Perform global fitting of baseline -e EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
                             Exclude region from global fitting of baseline and baseline subtraction.
 It can be specified as X1, Y1, radius1, X2, Y2, radius2 in image coordinates or as a ds9-compatible region file in image or fk5 coordinates containing circular regions to be excluded.
 Currently, baseline subtraction only takes into account fk5 coordinates and global fitting image coordinates.
 This will change in the future.
       --chans CHANS         Comma-separated channels to include in global fitting (Feed0_RCP, Feed0_LCP, ...)
       -o OUTFILE, --outfile OUTFILE
                             Save intermediate scanset to this file.
       -u UNIT, --unit UNIT  Unit of the calibrated image.
 Jy/beam or Jy/pixel --frame {icrs,altaz,sun}
                             Reference frame for the image.
 One of icrs, altaz, sun --destripe            Destripe the image
       --npix-tol NPIX_TOL   Number of pixels with zero exposure to tolerate when destriping the image, or the full row or column is discarded.
 Default None, meaning that the image will be destriped as a whole
       --debug               Plot stuff and be verbose
-      --quick               Calibrate after image creation, for speed (bad when calibration depends on elevation) --scrunch-channels    Sum all the images from the single channels into one.
+      --quick               Calibrate after image creation, for speed (bad when calibration depends on elevation)
+      --scrunch-channels    Sum all the images from the single channels into one.
       --nosave              Do not save the hdf5 intermediate files whenloading subscans.
       --noplot              Do not produce diagnostic plots for data processing --bad-chans BAD_CHANS
                             Channels to be discarded when scrunching, separated by a comma (e.g. --bad-chans Feed2_RCP,Feed3_RCP )
       --splat SPLAT         Spectral scans will be scrunched into a single channel containing data in the given frequency range, starting from the frequency of the first bin.
-E.g.
-                            '0:1000' indicates 'from the first bin of the spectrum up to 1000 MHz above'. ':' or 'all' for all the channels.
+E.g. '0:1000' indicates 'from the first bin of the spectrum up to 1000 MHz above'. ':' or 'all' for all the channels.
+      --bad-intervals BAD_INTERVALS
+                            Comma-separated list of frequencies to avoid in the analysis, e.g. '5000:5100,5500:5550' will avoid the
+                            frequency intervals 5000-5100 and 5500-5550 MHz.
+Note: if data were already filtered, you need to specify --refilt as well

 SDTinspect